Clongriffin

 Clongriffin (Cluain Ghrífín) is a community in northern Donaghmede, on the northern fringe of Dublin, Ireland.
 The settlement was based on a master plan vision from major developer Gannon Homes, with significant investment in transport infrastructure and also community and recreational amenities.
-Development slowed during the downturn in the economy, although activity renewed in recent years, with planning permission secured for a hotel and range of additional homes including a 16-storey apartment block with residential lounges and roof gardens..
+Development slowed during the downturn in the economy, although activity renewed in recent years, with planning permission secured for a hotel and a range of additional homes including a 16-storey apartment block with residential lounges and roof gardens..

 Name

 The name Clongriffin is a modern invention, a concatenation of "clon", the anglicisation of cluain (the Irish language word for meadow), and griffin.
 A griffin, griffon, or gryphon (the Irish of which is ghrífín) is a mythical beast and may be an element in the name of the adjacent district, Balgriffin.

 Allegedly, architect David Wright gave Clongriffin its name while working on its development.

 Location

 Clongriffin is 2 km inland from Baldoyle Bay and 10 km northeast of Dublin city centre, in northern Donaghmede, at the northern edge of Dublin's suburbs, in the jurisdiction of Dublin City Council.
 The development lies within the townland of Grange, in the civil parish of Baldoyle, from which Donaghmede was largely formed.

 Clongriffin is in the Dublin Postal District Dublin 13, and in the constituency of Dublin Bay North, having been previously in Dublin North-East.